 Dating is a lot like selling online.
 You're not looking to turn every lead into a customer.
 They need to want what you're selling.
-You have to communicate that value.
+Your job is to communicate that value.
 And if they don't see the value proposition, or you see it's not the right fit, move on.
 And, despite what twitter might say, your marketing is your packaging.
 It will always dictate the quality and intentions of the prospects you attract.
 Dress accordingly.

 A Sense of Urgency

 There's this vanitas etching from 100's of years ago, where three skeletons in crowns stare down 3 kings, who are clearly startled and alarmed- as are their horses.
 When I first came across this etching, it was accompanied by a latin phrase uttered by the skeletons.
 Their warning translates to: As you are, I once was!
 As I am, you will be!

 How I spend the time until he arrives is the difference between dying like Tolstoy's Ivan Ilych, shrieking terror and regret into the darkness, or embracing death fearlessly, as I watched my grandmother do with grace and poise a few months ago after a two year battle with pancreatic cancer.

 Thinking about the black haze of death approaching gives clarity.
 There's stuff we need to do and we have to rage against our baser instincts to do it.
-The fear, procrastination, indecision and the circumstances your mind clings to.
+The fear, procrastination, indolence, indecision and the excuses your crafty mind clings to.